Music Idioms in English. Some people say that music makes the world go round, they say that music is to the soul what words are to the mind…..

 You say this when someone has to accept the negative consequences of something that has happened.

-I can’t speak to any of them yet, I’m not ready to face the music.
-I need to figure out what I’m going to say to them first!
+- I’m not ready to face the music.
+I need to figure it out for myself before I speak to them.

 If you buy or sell something for a song, it means it is very cheap.